Antigone by Jean Anouilh

 You've just seen a memorable performance and want to share your impressions, but you're unsure how to approach it or organize your thoughts.
 This article provides the tools to structure your review, analyze the various artistic aspects, and find the right balance between subjectivity and objectivity.

-Clock on a stone building, Roman numerals, hands near 2 o'clock, with a tower and blue sky in the background.
+Clock on a stone building, hands indicating approximately 10:10, blue sky in the background.

 by LAURETTE THEATRE October 30, 2025